Azure/service-fabric-mesh-preview/docs/conceptual-docs/FAQ-and-KnownIssues.md

 ms.topic: overview
 ms.assetid:
 ms.topic: article
-ms.date: 03/22/2018
+ms.date: 04/02/2018
 ms.author: chackdan
 ms.editor: chackdan
 ---

 # Frequently asked questions and Known Issues.

-### Quota and Cost
+## Quota and Cost

 **What is the cost of participating in the preview ?**

- There is no charges for deploying applications or containers to Seabreeze Preview.
-However we expect you to delete the resources you deploy and not leave it running, unless you are actively testing it.
+ There is no charges for deploying applications or containers to Seabreeze preview.
+However we encourage you to delete the resources you deploy and not leave them running, unless you are actively testing it.

 **Is there a quota limit of the # of Cores and RAM ?**